top of page

 By learning from a good flexibility coach of course!
 And using great resources like this blog to help understand more about your body.

-So let’s now focus on spinal anatomy, and correct mechanics of each key area.
+So let’s now focus on spinal anatomy, and ideal/efficient mechanics of each key area.

 The Cervical Spine (Neck)